 - 1 cup water

-- 1 cup plain non-fat or 2% Greek yogurt
+- 1 cup plain non-fat Greek yogurt, 2% may also be used

 - Shaved or grated parmesan cheese for topping the soup